TechnologyEnhancedLearning/DLSV2/README.md

 - Click *OK* on the various windows until the restore starts to run

 You should now see the `mbdbx101` database in your *Databases* folder on the `localhost` server.

+## Add the self assessment data

+We've added data for the Digital Capabilities self assessment to the database.
+To add this data to the restored database:
+1. Open SQL Server Management Studio
+2. Select File -> Open -> File -> Choose AddDigitalCapabilitiesSelfAssessment.sql from the root of this repo.
+3. Press the Execute button to run the script.

 ## Inspecting the database